D.Gray-man: Characters

-When designing the characters, Hoshino first imagines their lives even though some parts might not be featured in the story.
-Their personalities are then written down along with their habits or eating preferences.
-She has admitted she does not have written details about a number of D.Gray-man characters.
-In designing the Earl, Hoshino gave him a colorful look to contrast the exorcists' who wore black instead.
-This look was meant to give the idea of a gentleman related with the tragedy he causes as Hoshino linked him to a poisonous flower.
-In designing the Black Order exorcist, Hoshino feels that their first uniforms were easy to draw so she like them.
-The second uniforms were brought the artist problems due to the idea of giving each the clothing zippers.
-For the third uniforms, the color remained black but Hoshino decided to them red too as a reference to blood because she thought such grotesque looks would fit the themes of D.Gray-man.
-In other early colored chapters, Hoshino experimented with giving Allen gothic lolita style clothing and color style referencing American comics.
-Other early colored illustrations were meant to give the idea of symbolism such Kanda's being seen as a puppet or Allen being covered by threads of Akuma and later the idea of his Innocence returning to his body, giving him a shocked appearance.
+When designing characters, Hoshino first imagines their lives, even if some details are not featured in the story.
+She writes down their personalities, habits, and eating preferences, though she has admitted to not having written details for many D.Gray-man characters.
+For the Earl, Hoshino gave him a colorful look to contrast the exorcists' black uniforms, intending to convey a gentleman associated with tragedy, whom she linked to a poisonous flower.
+Hoshino found the Black Order exorcists' first uniforms easy to draw and liked them.
+The second uniforms presented difficulties due to the addition of zippers.
+For the third uniforms, she retained black but added red as a blood reference, believing the grotesque style fit the series' themes.
+In early color illustrations, Hoshino experimented with giving Allen gothic lolita-style clothing and a color style referencing American comics.
+Other early color illustrations were meant to be symbolic, such as Kanda depicted as a puppet or Allen covered by Akuma threads, later symbolizing his Innocence returning to his body.